BY LAWS OF FEDERATION OF JEWISH MEN’S CLUBS

 Article II – MISSION

-The FJMC involves Jewish men in Jewish life by building and strengthening Men’s Clubs in the Conservative/ Masorti Movement.
+The FJMC involves Jewish men in Jewish life by strengthening its network of Men’s Clubs and Individual Members.

 Article III – MEMBERSHIP